shivam-shop-online/shivam-shop-online.github.io/README.md

-# Easily create an dhost your academic website on GitHub Pages
+# Easily create and host your academic website on GitHub Pages

 I have created this repository to help PhD students and postdocs to host their academic websites on GitHub Pages.
 I wanted creating, hosting, and updating the website (e.g., new publications) to be as easy as possible.
 You dont need to be a web developer to make changes.
 You just need to make changes to a \`json\` file to enter your information (e.g., name) and add publication in a \`bib\` file.
 YOU DONT NEED TO COMPILE THE CODE.
 I PROMISE!

+See an example of a website created using this repository at https://s-agarwal.github.io/

 ## 0. Creating and Deploying your GitHub repository: